Create Modal

 orfalse

-. - Any: Offers flexibility in cases where data types are uncertain or dynamic.
+. - Any: Provides flexibility when data types are uncertain or dynamic.

-- Object: Allows you to store complex data as key-value pairs (e.g., employee's salary breakdown).
+- Object: Enables you to store complex data in key-value pairs (e.g., employee’s salary breakdown).

-- BigInt: Ensures accurate calculations and storage for very large numbers, exceeding the limit of standard
+- BigInt: Ensures accurate calculations and storage for very large numbers, particularly when dealing with financial figures.